toVersus/trainer/docs/proposals/2170-kubeflow-trainer-v2/README.md

 	// It must be one of TrainingRuntime or ClusterTrainingRuntime.
 	// Defaults to ClusterTrainingRuntime.
 	Kind *string `json:"kind,omitempty"`
 }

+// Initializer represents the desired configuration for the dataset and model initialization.
+// It is used to initialize the assets (dataset and pre-trained model) and pre-process data. type Initializer struct {
+	// Configuration of the dataset initialization and pre-processing.
+	Dataset *DatasetInitializer `json:"dataset,omitempty"`

+	// Configuration of the pre-trained model initialization Model *ModelInitializer `json:"model,omitempty"`
+}

 type TrainJobStatus struct {